 - Saves unnecessary expenses for an additional solution (such as storage costs).

 - Anomaly detection: collects and analyzes performance data over long periods to learn about the network’s operation and alert when a network or service performance changes from past behavior.

-- Runs on any data set (for example, first throughput and instantly change to the release cause).
+- Runs on any data set (for example, first throughput and instantly changes to the release cause).

 2. Monitoring Encrypted Traffic

-The use of network traffic encryption is on the rise, with 96% of today’s world’s top 100 sites defaulting to HTTPS .
-A significant portion of encrypted traffic originates from Over-The-Top (OTT) service providers’ services and applications such as Zoom, Microsoft Teams, Netflix, and YouTube, rather than the actual operators.
+The use of network traffic encryption is on the rise, with 96% of today’s world’s top 100 sites defaulting to HTTPS.
+A significant portion of encrypted traffic originates from Over-The-Top (OTT platforms) service providers’ services and applications, such as Zoom, Microsoft Teams, Netflix, and YouTube, rather than the actual operators.

 This negatively impacts the customer experience.
 If videos buffer for too long or web pages won’t load, even though 3rd parties provide the OTT services/apps, subscribers will blame the telecom operator for poor performance, making operators’ job of being the trusted provider of quality services and content much harder.